 SQL is widely used for 30 years ago.
 You learn the basics and use contractors for more complex parts.
 That way, you will have a common language.

-With a rock solid (but always evolving) data warehouse you command and empowering tools on top, expect to produce great results.
+With a rock solid (but always evolving) data warehouse you command and empowering tools on top (like Data Brewery), expect to produce great results.

 Conclusion: There is a choice to be made